 How to connect an external monitor to a Mac

-The instructions for Mac® are similar to those for Windows 10.
+The instructions for Mac® are similar to those for Windows 10 or 11.
 The first step is to identify your laptop's ports.
 Depending on the model of your device, you may have limited port options—in which case you'll need to buy an adapter to connect the monitor.